danielbatchford/PathFinding/README.md

 ## Setting your own Heuristic
 To set your own A* heuristic, modify `danielbatchford.pathfinding.heuristics.AStarHeuristic.calculate()`. `from` represents the square to calculate from and `to` represents the goal square.
 Both of these are integer arrays representing 2d co-ordinates.

+## State Logging
+This library allows search states to be logged, to allow support for GUI visualisations.
+A `State` object holds a specific open set and closed set state, for each step of a pathfinding search.
+This is stored in a `StateLogger` class.
+Using `myFinder.getStateLogger()` returns a `StateLogger` object.
+Contents can be accessed using `myStateLogger.getStates()`, which returns a list of `State` objects.

+The open list at a state can then be accessed using `myState.getVisited()`.
+The closed list at a state can be accessed using `myState.getQueue()`.

+A `toString()` overidden method is also included in the `StateLogger` class.

 ## Contributing
 Feel free to open a pull request and submit improvements and bugfixes to this code.
 Please follow the style guide included. (`style.editorconfig`)